x41v3r/notebook/Python/Python.md

 "Xaiver"
 ```

-&emsp;&emsp;A porgram is formed by a series of statements and each statement is put on its own line like we have these two lines here, **but we can use a semicolon to have more than one statement on a single line**.
+&emsp;&emsp;A program is formed by a series of statements and each statement is put on its own line like we have these two lines here, **but we can use a semicolon to have more than one statement on a single line**.

 ```python
 # each statement is put on its own line